 Income Taxes.
 The profitability of the Company and its subsidiaries is affected by income taxes assessed by federal, state, and U.S. territorial jurisdictions in the U.S. and federal and provincial jurisdictions in Canada.
-Changes in tax legislation, such as the Tax Reform Act, will impact the measurement of our deferred tax assets and liabilities and the amount of income tax expense we incur in current and future periods.
+Changes in tax legislation, such as the Tax Cuts and Jobs Act of 2017 (the "Tax Reform Act"), impact the measurement of our deferred tax assets and liabilities and the amount of income tax expense we incur.